 3. Why is Bristol Bay important for salmon?

 Bristol Bay is the most productive salmon ecosystem in North America, and it is unmatched in its productivity.
 All five species of Pacific salmon—sockeye, Chinook, coho, chum, and pink—spawn and rear in the Bristol Bay watershed, supporting wildlife like brown bears and eagles, as well as human industry and culture.
 The watershed supports the largest sockeye salmon run in the world, producing about 46% of the world’s wild sockeye harvest.
-It generates $1.5 billion a year and provides nearly 20,000 jobs throughout the United States annually.
+The fishery is valued at more than $1.5 billion and provides nearly 20,000 jobs throughout the United States annually.
 Over 4,000 locals, including many native Yup’ik and Dena’ina, rely on fish, moose, and other subsistence foods for 80% of their protein.

 4. What threats does Bristol Bay face?

-Human demand for and dependence on fossil fuels have put Bristol Bay’s remarkable resources at risk from offshore drilling and climate change.
-For nearly a decade WWF and our conservation partners fought to stop the threat of offshore oil and gas drilling in Bristol Bay.
-In 2015 the bay’s waters were removed from all future offshore leasing and the threats from oil spills, and the noise created by seismic testing.
 Today, the world’s Arctic regions— including Bristol Bay—are warming faster than practically anywhere else on Earth.
 Warming stream temperatures and reduced water flows from dwindling winter snows may ultimately threaten the survival of salmon eggs and fry.
 Left unchecked, rising sea level could inundate vast areas of highly productive habitat on land.
-The bay also faces a newer threat: the Pebble Mine project.
+The bay also faces another threat: the Pebble Mine project.

 5. What is Pebble Mine?